tugrulkara/QuotesApp-FirebaseFirestore/README.md

 ## QuotesApp and Admin Panel-FirebaseFirestore

-*This repository contains the source code of a quote application with quotes from famous people.
+*This repository contains the source code of a simple quote application with quotes from famous people.
 This repository contains code samples for Firestore.*

 *[Download](https://github.com/tugrulkara/QuotesApp-FirebaseFirestore/releases/tag/2.4) the latest APK*